mohitt008/dg_score/README.md

 Create an object of class Sentence with input as a string and call the function getNouns on it.

 #### Example Usage:
+1. From command line:
+python processData.py 454

+delhivery_category_id: INTEGER

-tokenize = Sentence("Moto G 2nd Generation, a brilliant display, stereo sound.......") tokenize.getNouns()
+2. Create an instance of class Sentence and invoke getNouns() tokenize = Sentence(“Moto G 2nd Generation, a brilliant display, stereo sound.......”) tokenize.getNouns()

 ### Products
 The function getProducts takes input as delhivery category ID(INTEGER) and count of products required (INTEGER)

+1. From command line:
+python fetchProducts delhivery_category_id count

+delhivery_category_id  - INTEGER
+count – INTEGER

+2. Import function getProducts with parameters delhivery_category_id and count.

 #### Example Usage:
 getProducts(20,10)